Adult survivors of childhood trauma need advocates.

 The Diagnostic and Statistical Manual-V places childhood trauma of this nature under Post-Traumatic Stress Disorder.
 However, trauma clinicians admit that this diagnosis is not adequate.
 Trauma experts Bessel van der Kolk, Judith Herman, and Martin H Teicher suggest diagnoses like developmental trauma disorder or complex PTSD as more accurate descriptions of the causes and symptoms of childhood trauma.

-18. The medical system often does not ask about a childhood trauma history leaving patients vulnerable to misdiagnoses and a host of unrelated treatments.
+17. The medical system often does not ask about a childhood trauma history leaving patients vulnerable to misdiagnoses and a host of unrelated treatments.
+(This is slowly changing.)

 When symptoms don’t respond because the root causes are not addressed, survivors are vulnerable to hopelessness, despair, shame, and suicide.